Building Product Manufacturing & Fabrication | Autodesk

 Provide BIM content to make it easier for your clients to specify your products into projects.
 Work inside building models to design in the context of the building.
 And exchange all this data in one seamless digital ecosystem to help all your stakeholders communicate more efficiently.

-Whether you make standard, catalogue or completely customised solutions, ensure your products are perfectly matched to project requirements by automating product configuration or designing right inside the business model.
+Whether you make standard, catalog, or completely custom solutions, ensure your products are perfectly matched to project requirements by automating product configuration or designing right inside the business model.

 You need to be able to meet even the tightest project delivery schedule and adapt to changing project requirements.
-Help improve agility – from the engineering department to the sales team – by digitalising enterprise systems and optimising production processes.
+Help improve agility–from the engineering department to the sales team–by digitalizing enterprise systems and optimizing production processes.

-Collaborate with clients using centralised data in the BIM ecosystem, reference building data in your designs and generate BIM content of your product designs.
+Collaborate with clients using centralized data in the BIM ecosystem, reference building data in your designs, and generate BIM content of your product designs.

 Manage product data and development processes with tools that adapt to your business.
-Start simply, scale easily and realise the promise of connected people, processes and data.
+Start simply, scale easily, and realize the promise of connected people, processes, and data.

-Capture and re-use engineering knowledge and intent to reduce errors and time spent on tedious, repetitive modelling tasks like product configuration, drawing creation and more.
+Capture and re-use engineering knowledge and intent to reduce errors and time spent on tedious, repetitive modeling tasks like product configuration, drawing creation, and more.

 Generate a digital representation of your production facilities and equipment by combining BIM and digital factory planning.